 - Felt-tip markers

-- On the chalkboard, list the Presidents of the nineteenth century up to
+- On the chalkboard, list the Presidents of the nineteenth century

-name of each President's party.
+to locate the name of each President's party.

 - Explain that the political parties took different positions on important